lax0248917/outOfThisWorld/outOfThisWorld/readme.md

 ## How will users interact with your web site?

 > The user will navigate to the application page.
 From there they will be presented with a form to fill out including a date, and whether they would like the Nasa image description or not.
-The webapp will take that information send an GET Request to the Nasa APOD API and return the image displayed in a gallery format.
+The webapp will take that information send a GET Request to the Nasa APOD API and return the image displayed in a gallery format.

 ## What 3rd Party API(s) will you integrate with?